First Published on October 12, 2018

 You might want to read this about the gorgeous Hemis Monastery

-- Basgo is 40 kms from Leh, enroute to Alchi Monastery.
+Basgo is 40 km from Leh, enroute to Alchi Monastery.
 Leh is accessible by road and air.
-I have shared both these options in detail in this Travel Guide to Ladakh
+Assuming you are in Leh, you can follow this route to get to Basgo Gompa.

 - There are no cafes or rest rooms at the Basgo monastery.
 The closest ones would be in the Basgo Village

-- Please cover your shoulders and legs when you visit the shrines
+- Please cover your shoulders and legs when you visit the Maitreyi temples of Basgo monastery

 - Photography is permitted in the shrines.
 However, ensure that you do not use flash.